kostyanoob/Epidemic-Simulator/README.md

 4) mPQE(x) - mean personal quarantine efficiency - an average across all the PQEx scores of all the people in the simulated community.
 5) GQE - global quarantine efficiency - a ratio between the total human-days during which ill people were isolated and the sum of the illness + isolation days (again, this is sort of an intersection-over-union metric, but this time it treats each human-day equally rather than treating each person equally was the case in mPQE).
 6) Number of quarantined people
-7) Agent efficiency counters: percentage of human-days (our of all people*simulation_duration) during which the person was "healthy and not-quarantined", "contagious and quarantined", "healthy and quarantined", "contagious and non-quarantined".
+7) Policy efficiency counters: percentage of human-days (our of all people*simulation_duration) during which the person was "healthy and not-quarantined", "contagious and quarantined", "healthy and quarantined", "contagious and non-quarantined".

 In addition, the simulator can also output 2 very useful log files: ```Daily_logs.csv``` and ```Isolation_logs.csv``` that describe the illness state of each person (according to the FSM) and whether the person is quarantined.
 These logs are very descriptive as they describe the state of each person at each day.
 Moreover, the simulator produces various plot figures (different figures for single simulation and for batched runs).
 Example of the produced plots are presented below (left to right): Total morbidity over time, Apparent morbidity at each day, ill people count per group as a function of time, Probability for an outbreak per group as a function of time.